EscanBE/evermint/README.md

 Evmos is a scalable, high-throughput Proof-of-Stake blockchain that is fully compatible and interoperable with Ethereum.
-It's built using the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk/) which runs on top of the [Tendermint Core](https://github.com/cometbft/cometbft) consensus engine.
+It's built using the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk/) which runs on top of the [CometBFT](https://github.com/cometbft/cometbft) consensus engine.

 ### Different of Evermint & Evmos